dreki/sublime-occur/README.md

 After entering `app.` as the pattern to search for:
 ![screenshot](screenshot.png)

+*(The color scheme I'm using in that screenshot is my port of the Proton color scheme from the Vim ecosystem.
+I have not posted it anywhere but may if there's interest.)*

 ## How to install

 (Mac only at the moment; sorry, it's what I have.
 Please feel free to submit a PR against this README file and I'll merge.)